nklabs/libnklabs/doc/drivers.md

 # Drivers for common ICs

-We focused on providing drivers for ICs that are widely available on breakout boards (look on eBay, Adafruit and Amazon).
+Most of the devices referenced here are widely available on breakout boards designed around the Arduino and Raspberry-PI ecosystems (look on eBay, Adafruit, Amazon, etc.).

 ## SPI-Flash ICs